anwar-osameix-coding/anwar-osameix-coding/README.md

-- 👋 Hi, I’m @anwar-osameix-coding
+- 👋 Hi, I’m @anwar
-- 👀 I’m interested in coding and mathematics
+- 👀 I’m interested in design and coding
-- 🌱 I’m currently learning Information system
+- 🌱 I’m currently learning Information system.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me anwarhussen3683@gmail.com
 - 😄 Pronouns: ...